 Greg Abernathy, Executive Director

 Greg Abernathy is the Executive Director of the Kentucky Natural Lands Trust.
 He joined KNLT in 2012 after many years of assisting on special projects.
 Greg served as the Assistant Director from 2012-2017 and became the Executive Director in 2018.
-He provides a variety of roles with responsibilities ranging from land acquisition efforts to partnerships and outreach to fundraising.
+He serves a variety of roles with responsibilities ranging from land acquisition efforts to partnerships and outreach to fundraising.
 He has previous experience working for private, government and nonprofit conservation organizations both in Kentucky and throughout the Appalachian region.
 Greg's background is in forest ecology, geographic information systems (GIS) and design and he holds a MS in Forest Ecology with a focus on GIS from the University of Kentucky.

 Boards & Committees: Land Trust Alliance Land & Climate Advisory Committee, Floracliff Board & Kentucky Organization of Field Stations Board